-In early 2018, President Trump wondered out loud why more people from Norway don't move to the U.S. This might be the first time that some Americans learned that Europeans have it so much better than we do, Norwegians especially.
-They are the happiest (Americans rank 14th), have more political freedom (We rank 45th), have more press freedom (We rank 43rd), and are more prosperous (We rank 18th).
+In early 2018, President Trump wondered out loud why more people from Norway don't move to the U.S. This might be the first time that some Americans learned that Europeans have it so much better than we do, Norwegians especially. that they would have no desire whatsoever to come to the U.S. They are the second happiest people in the world (Finland ranks 1st, Americans rank 14th), have more political freedom (we rank 45th), have more press freedom (we rank 43rd), and are more prosperous (we rank 18th).
 That's not even counting their healthcare system and superior social safety net.

-It’s too bad that more American voters don’t talk once a week with someone from another country where their citizens also in general have a good quality of life.
-They might find it enlightening (or they'll just call it "fake news."
+It’s too bad that more American voters don’t talk once a week with someone from one of those happier countries and make a few comparisons and think about why.
+They might find it enlightening (or they'll just call it "fake news.")

 Rural countryside in Asturias, Spain

-Over the course of many weeks, my language exchange partners and talk about all the usual topics; politics, technology, music.
-There's one thing that really gets my attention in our conversations though.
+Over the course of many weeks, my language exchange partners and I talk about all the usual topics; politics, culture, technology, music.
+There's one aspect of our talks that really gets my attention though.

 They feel sorry for us.

-They don’t feel sorry for us over the results of the election.
-As citizens of a much younger country, Americans can't imagine how different a European’s political perspective is.
+These days, youj might think they are feeling sorry for us over the state of our politics.
+They do not.
+As citizens of a much younger country, Americans can't imagine how different a European’s political perspective is of American politics.

-They are not socialists or on the government dole.
-They pay high taxes relative to ours.
-They are your peers.
+They are not socialists or on the government dole They are your peers.
+And none of them has once complained about their high taxes.
+They realize the trade-off in a better quality of life and more financial security for all citizens, not just those at the top.
 The Spanish system of paying for their children's higher education and their healthcare system are two things that Spain gets right.